Asha Bangalore (Northern Trust): Oil imports lead to wider trade gap in October

 Source: Bespoke, December 8, 2008.

-David Fuller (Fullermoney): Commodities - are they the most promising asset
+David Fuller (Fullermoney): Commodities - are they the most promising asset class today?

 "I do think commodities have significant recovery potential, despite the global economic slump, deflation threat and depression fears.
 Moreover, I believe that the fundamentals for commodities have now improved more than for all other asset classes.